SuperThunder/SuperThunder.github.io/_posts/2017-10-06-SyncingRhythmboxPlaylists.md

 ### Notes
 I tried symlinking just the playlist file, but rhythmbox would overwrite the symlink with its own playlist information.

+It can be a bit tricky to get all the computers on the same page with regards to where to find the music files and getting all the playlists synced.